letibergamini/netflix/README.md

 - Matplotlib and Seaborn for data visualization

-This analysis was a personal project to strengthen my Python skills and practice turning data into insights.
+This analysis was a personal project to strengthen my Python skills and to practice gaining insights from data.

 See more on my [blog](https://letiziabergamini.blog/posts/netflix/).